diannedejesus/debt_tracker/readme.md

 ## Description

-Track who owes money to the program.
-It stores basic information about the person and their debt and allows for payment logging and debt calculations.
+Track who owes money to the agency.
+It stores basic information about the person and their debt.
+It has payment logging and it calculates data related to the debt.
 For example, the paid-off amount and the number of payments left.

 <!-- user story: How does a user interact with that solution?
 How is data handled? -->

 ## How is it currently being handled?
-The current solution is an Excel spreadsheet containing the information about every person with debt.
-When a debt needs to be registered, the case worker opens the file and duplicates the template sheet.
+The current solution is an Excel spreadsheet containing the information on every person with a debt.
+When a new debt needs to be registered, the case worker opens the file and duplicates the template sheet.
 The template sheet allows the case worker to enter the following information:
 - name
 - debt amount (the initial amount owed)
 - case id